Vyral/brett-jennings-recruiting/_posts/2021-04-28-agent-on-fire-arjun-ayur.md

 ---
 {% include youtube.html %}

 In this episode of “Agent on Fire,” I sat down to interview none other than Arjun Ayur to discuss his journey from being on a team at the start of his career to eventually building his own team.
 In just a year, Arjun is now doing as much business in a single quarter as he used to do in a whole year, so today we’ll learn about what changes he had to make to form his team and make such a monumental leap in business.

-To hear Arjun’s story and tips, watch our latest video.
+Thanks for joining us for today’s “Agent on Fire” interview.
+If you have any questions about today’s discussion, don’t hesitate to reach out to your Real Estate Experts.
+We’d love to hear from you.